SolidLabResearch/miravi-a-linked-data-viewer/README.md

 ## Static build

-If you want a static build of the application, execute:
+To make a standalone version of the result of this project, you can make a static build and serve it using any webserver.
+Execute:

 ```bash
 npm run build
 ```

-This will create a static build in the `dist` folder.
+The static build appears in the `dist` folder.

 ## Logging in